 - 4. Any efficiencies or cost reductions achieved as a direct result of the establishment of the Provincial Extended Health Benefit Plan will be used to further enhance the Provincial Extended Health Benefit Plan. - 5.
 The Provincial Extended Health Benefit plan does not include a medical referral travel plan (a "MRTP").
 However, any school district that elects to participate in the Provincial Extended Health Benefit Plan and currently has a MRTP will continue to provide a MRTP. - 6.
 Where the local union elects not to participate in the Provincial Extended Health Benefit Plan, the school district will continue to provide the existing extended health benefit plan between the parties. - 7.
-As of January 30, 2015, local unions representing all members in the following school districts have voted against joining the Provincial Extended Health Benefit Plan: - a.
-Vancouver Teachers' Federation [VSTA, VESTA]1 / SD No. 39 (Vancouver) - b.
-Coguitlam Teachers' Association / SD No. 43 (Coguitlam)
+As of September 1, 2022, local unions representing all members in the following school districts have voted against joining the Provincial Extended Health Benefit Plan: - Vancouver Teachers' Federation [VSTA, VEAES]1 / SD No. 39 (Vancouver) a. - b.
+Coquitlam Teachers' Association / SD No. 43 (Coquitlam)

-1 The references to VSTA and VESTA represent internal union organization.
-The reference to the Vancouver Teachers' Federation is for collective agreement matters.
+1 The references to VSTA and VEAES represent internal union organization.
+The reference to the Vancouver Teachers' Federation is for Collective Agreement matters.